 Screening procedures in schools are designed for use with an entire population of students.
-Typically all students within a school or school district would be subject to a screening procedure.
+Typically, all students within a school or school district would be subject to a screening procedure.
 In the case of behavior screening, the focus is on catching behavior problems at an early age, or when they first emerge before those problems become severe or chronic.
 When that happens it is then easier to provide effective intervention.
-As a result the focus is typically on elementary schools.
-However, some mental health disorders emerge during adolescence, and as a result screening may be valuable at any level of schooling.
+As a result, the focus is typically on elementary schools.
+However, some mental health disorders emerge during adolescence, making school-wide screening a valuable tool at any level.